MarioDelgadoSr/MyDataVisualizerDoc/README.md

 ![Screen Shot of My Data Visualizer Body Demo](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/img/MyDataVisualizerBodyScreenShot.png)

-* The quickest workflow is utilizing a glTF with visualizing data in a .csv file.
+* The quickest work-flow is utilizing a glTF with data in a .csv file.
+	* You can use the files described here as a template for your DataVisual that are [uploaded to ***My Data Visualizer**](http://mydatavisualizer.com/demo/).
-	* Embedded data in the glTF is another workflow discussed in detail in this doumentation.
+	* Embedded data in the glTF is another work-flow discussed in detail in this documentation.
 * To get started, you will need a .glTF (or .glb file) and a .csv file with the data that will be visualized.
 * The [documentation repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository/Tutorial) has a working example for the *Body* *DataVisual* you can use to model your own *DataVisual*.
   It contains:
 	* The original [Blender 2.79b](https://www.blender.org/) file ([*Body.blend*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.blend)) used to export the .gltf and .glb files.
+		* Use this file to see how a 3D visual asset is built in Blender.
+		* [Other applications that export glTF files](https://github.com/KhronosGroup/glTF#gltf-tools) can be used as well if the [*meshes*]((https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#meshes)) visualized have distinct/unique [*materials*]((https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#materials)) assigned to them.
 	* [*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv): a .gltf text export of the Body.blend file with [Data URIs](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#uris).
 	* [*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb): a .glb binary export of the Body.blend file.
 	* [*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv): a .csv file with data to *drive* the Body *DataVisual*.